AVMf/avmf/README.md

 corresponds to the first branch.
 Generating data for branch "1T" will involve the `startMonth = 1` code being executed.
 Generating data for the branch "1F" will instead trigger the false outcome of the conditional, and this code not being executed.

+## Contributing

+The [CONTRIBUTING.md](CONTRIBUTING.md) file should be adhered to at all times while making any contributions to the project.

 ## Problems or Other Comments?

 If you have any problems with building, installing, or executing AVM<i>f</i>, then please feel free to create an issue